yedino/galaxy42/doc/msvc-instructions.md

 commit ca9aefcdc45f2b4dc76fd83e5de9a22636459ed9
 ```
 ### Cmake-GUI
-Creating project for Visual Studo (.sln and .vcxproj's) using Cmake-GUI:
+Creating project for Visual Studo (.sln and .vcxproj's) using Cmake-GUI
 - settings:
 ```
 Where is the source: 		path/to/cloned/galaxy42